secretstartups/handbook/blog/index.html.md

 ### Trends

 _Updated November 2020.
-Will update with complete FY21 review in February._
+Will update with complete FY21 review in February 2021._

 1. Average unique views per month on the blog: ~184,000 (November 2019 -
    October 2020)